Rustem/toychain/README.md

 10. Design API (done)
 11. Sender can create many transactions (done)
 12. Leader election among miners (very simple, but allows only one node to mine)
-13. Discovery service via http (doing)
+13. Discovery service via http (done)
 14. Deploy and check on two servers (doing)